tomekowal/tomaszkowal/priv/posts/2022/03-19-the-gateway-drug-to-nix.md

 ## The case of Emacs

 I wanted to use Emacs 27.2 because it has some nice optimisations making some packages work faster.
-However, apt-get had only 27.1.
+However, apt-get had only version 27.1.

 I've found [an article that recommends custom PPA or flatpak to install 27.2](https://ubuntuhandbook.org/index.php/2021/03/gnu-emacs-27-2-released/).
 I tried PPA first, and it worked great until the first system update.
 Some dependencies in the PPA conflicted with standard ones and prevented automatic updates.
 I don't even remember the details.
 I figured I'd use the old version instead of fighting with dependencies on every update.

-There was also a second solution with `flatpak` in the article.
+There was also a second solution using `flatpak` in the article.
 The installation was painless, but the editor was unusable.
 Flatpak runs its applications in contained environments.
 It is fantastic from a security perspective, but it can only read and write to specific places in the file system by default.
 And I expect my editor to open every file in the system.
 Maybe it would be possible to configure, but I wanted something working now.

 And then I tried Nix: